timfpark/viaduct/README.md

 Most data pipelines involve multiple teams and systems working together in concert to produce an end result.

-Let's say in the previous example that our soccer training data is being collected and labeled by a data engineering seperate from the machine learning team that is experimenting with different algorithms to best model the data.
+Let's say in the previous example that our soccer training data is being collected and labeled by a data engineering team seperate from a machine learning team that is experimenting with different algorithms to best model the data.

-Let's also say, that the data engineering team is continually refining the data to add more training data and keeps versioned copies of it and the machine learning team always wants to train their models off the latest version of this data.
+Let's also say, that the data engineering team is continually adding more labeled training data, keeps versioned copies of the dataset, and that the machine learning team always wants to train their models off the latest version of this data.

-One way we could do that is to set up a process to continously communicate to the second team that there is an updated dataset using a manual process -- but that is brittle, requires orchestration, and prone to human failure.
+One way we could do that is to continously communicate to the machine learning team that there is an updated dataset using a manual process -- but that is brittle, requires orchestration, and prone to human failure.

-A second approach would be to just replace the entire dataset with the updated one such that the downstream system can address it the same -- but that doesn't allow you to maintain immutable versions of the data such that you can later audit what data was used to train the model.
+A second approach would be to just replace the entire dataset with the updated one such that the downstream system can address it in exactly the same manner -- but that doesn't allow you to maintain immutable versions of the data such that you can later audit what data was used to train the model.

-A third approach is to introduce indirection between the addressing of a dataset and the actual dataset.
-In this model, when the data engineering team produces a new version of a dataset, they tag it with a timestamp, and then update a second tag, 'latest' to point at this new version.
+A third approach, and the one that Viaduct provides, is to introduce indirection between the addressing of a dataset and the physical location of the dataset.
+In this approach, when the data engineering team produces a new version of a dataset, they tag it with a timestamp, and then update a second tag, 'latest' to point at this new version.

-The machine learning team can then always address the dataset using the latest tag and be assured they are using the latest training dataset.
+The machine learning team can then always address the dataset using the latest tag, and be assured they are using the latest training dataset, while still preserving the dataset used for training if it is necessary to refer to it later to understand an issue with the model in production.

 In Viaduct, you can accomplish this with tagged datasets.
 Viaduct is not opinionated on how versions of the dataset are physically arranged in storage, instead we express this in the definition of the dataset.
 For our soccer data example above, we do a one time adjustment our definition of our logical dataset to this: